Frequently

 and trunk

 hinges.
-Pems (or other systems captive threaded nuts) are used
+Pems (or other systems captive threaded nuts) are

-extensively so that no place requires two people to install a
+extensively so that no place requires two people to

-component.
-The suspension pieces are all Grade 5 or Grade 8
+suspension pieces are all Grade

 where appropriate.